Homeowner reviewing HVAC financing options at a kitchen table with a laptop

 EcoFrost Payment Plan Options

-EcoFrost offers 0% equal payment financing for qualified homeowners on furnace, air conditioner, heat pump, and water heater installations.
-Terms range from 12 to 60 months.
-There is no penalty for paying off early.
+EcoFrost partners with Financeit to offer 0% financing for the first 6 months on furnace, air conditioner, heat pump, and water heater installations.
+After the 6-month promotional period, the Financeit standard rate applies and you can extend the term up to 60 months total.
+There is no penalty for paying off early before or after the promo ends.

 How to Combine HVAC Financing with Ontario Rebates